 The EITC helps close the gap between a family’s earnings and what they need to make ends meet.
 It operates by reducing the amount of taxes owed and increasing the chances of receiving a refund.

 Research shows that lifting a struggling family's income helps children do better in school, which leads to increased educational attainment and higher earnings in adulthood.
 In addition, an increased family income results in improved child wellness because healthy habits--like eating more produce and visiting the dentist--become more affordable.

-Depending on their income and number of children, single or married people between the ages of 25 and 64 who worked full-time or part-time at some point in 2014 can qualify for the EITC.
+Depending on their income and number of children, single or married people who worked full-time or part-time at some point in 2015 can qualify for the EITC.